ShubhamPipaliya2007/tinylang-compiler/README.md

 - Added support for unary NOT (`!`) and correct parsing of nested/unary expressions
 - Improved error messages for missing semicolons and parentheses
 - Parser and codegen now handle all logical operators and short-circuiting

+### 🆕 OOP Features (fully supported)
+- Class definitions with fields and methods
+- Object instantiation (with or without constructor arguments)
+- Field assignment and access (including on array elements)
+- Method calls on objects and object array elements
+- Arrays of objects: declare, assign, and call methods on each element
+- Constructor support: define an `init` method for initialization, called automatically on instantiation with arguments